mohammadahsan/Azure-Blob-Storage/README.md

             // Create the blob client.
             CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();

-            // Retrieve reference to a previously created container.
-            CloudBlobContainer container = blobClient.GetContainerReference("mycontainer");
+            // Retrieve reference to a previously created container.Replace 'mycontainer' with name of your container CloudBlobContainer container = blobClient.GetContainerReference("mycontainer");

             // Retrieve reference to a blob named "myblob".